Auto-Deleting Old S3 Objects: How to Set Up a Lifecycle Rule for 30-Day Expiration

 }

-Apply the policy to your bucket:
+Apply the configuration to your bucket:

 aws s3api put-bucket-lifecycle-configuration \

---bucket YOUR_BUCKET_NAME \
+--bucket YOUR-BUCKET-NAME \

---lifecycle-configuration file://lifecycle-policy.json
+--lifecycle-configuration file://lifecycle-config.json

 aws s3api get-bucket-lifecycle-configuration \

---bucket YOUR_BUCKET_NAME
+--bucket YOUR-BUCKET-NAME

-🔽 Click to expand — lifecycle-versioned.json (Versioned Bucket)
+🔽 lifecycle-config-versioned.json — Click to expand

 {